matthew-brett/delocate/README.rst

         "Some missing architectures in wheel")
     delocate.delocating.DelocationError: Some missing architectures in wheel

-Notice that this command was using an earlier version of `delocate` that supported Python 2; we now support Python 3 only.
+Notice that this command was using an earlier version of Delocate that supported Python 2; we now support Python 3 only.

-The "intel" argument to `--require-arch` above requires dual 32- and 64- bit architecture extensions and libraries.
+The ``intel`` argument to ``--require-arch`` above requires dual 32- and 64- bit architecture extensions and libraries.
 You can see which extensions are at fault by adding the ``-v`` (verbose) flag::

     $ delocate-wheel -w fixed_wheels --require-archs=intel -v scipy-0.14.0-cp34-cp34m-macosx_10_6_intel.whl